 Groove Phi Groove Social Fellowship, Inc. ~ Building a Better Tomorrow ~ One Young Man at a Time

-The City Chapter was born in the vein of other student organizations during the decades of the 60's and early 70's, as socially conscious college students from northern states labored against the forces of Jim Crow segregation in former southern slave states.
-The Philadelphia "City Chapter" was a mixed chapter mainly comprised of undergraduate members and graduate students whom resided within city limits during the summer and winter breaks, but attended institutions of higher learning outside the state; mainly southern Jim Crow states.
-With first hand knowledge of the poverty which ensnared share choppers and the awareness of oppressive Black Codes, socially conscious college students gathered under the banner of the newly founded Fellowship of Groove Phi Groove, Inc to address the needs of the oppressed, impoverished and down trodden.
+The City Chapter was born in the vein of other student organizations during the decades of the '60s and early '70s, as socially conscious college students from northern states labored against the forces of Jim Crow segregation in former southern slave states.
+The Philadelphia "City Chapter" was a mixed chapter mainly comprised of undergraduate members and graduate students who resided within city limits during the summer and winter breaks, but attended institutions of higher learning outside the state; mainly southern Jim Crow states.
+With first-hand knowledge of the poverty which ensnared share choppers and the awareness of oppressive Black Codes, socially conscious college students gathered under the banner of the newly founded Fellowship of Groove Phi Groove, Inc to address the needs of the oppressed, impoverished and downtrodden.
 These social conscious young men met at the University of Pennsylvania (Houston Hall), Community College, and other venues to strategize and formulate cohesive action plans which could be utilized collectively on college campuses; and with other students and collegiate organizations.
 The seeds from those meetings bore the fruit of voter registration drives, food banks, clothing drives and financial assistance for first and second generation college students struggling to pay tuition.